Steven-Dawson18/american-ale-house/TESTING.md

 * Page layout was showing a very thin card when you searched for a product and only one came up.
 I solved this by closing a div with the class of row on line 27 of products.html on line 51.
 * During exploratiory testing a user found that the admin could delete a product without confirming it which is poor ux.
 I solved this by adding a product delete view.
 * During Exploratory testing, a user found that when the admin deletes a product there is no success message.
 Likewise they also found that when the user deleted a review there was no success message.
 This is because Django DeleteView does not support the successmessagemixin, therefore I have added a delete function to the views to resolve this issue.
+* During Exploratory testing it was noticed that the bag page had a horrizontal scroll.
+This was fixed by adding a container div and removing a row div.

 ### Known issues